A New Notion: Two Works by C.L.R. James: "Every Cook Can Govern" and "The Invading Socialist Society"

 About the Authors:

-In the West Indies, C.L.R.
+C.L.R.
 James is honored as one of the fathers of independence.
 In Britain he is feted as a historic pioneer of the black movement.
 He is generally regarded as one of the major figures in Pan-Africanism, and a leader in developing a current within Marxism that was democratic, revolutionary, and internationalist.
 His long life and impressive career played out in Trinidad, England, and America.
 For the last years of his life, he lived in south London and lectured widely on politics, Shakespeare, and other topics.
 He died there in 1989.

 - New Products